Skip to content

 Packagejava.langjava.util

-UsageCollections.sort(list)Collections.sort(list, comparator)
+UsageCollections.sort(list)Collections.sort(list, comp)

 public class Person implements Comparable<Person> {